-+ Course Acronym and Number ENGL 1100 Criteria For a course to qualify as meeting this ILO it must include all of the following: ✓ the intent of the ILO is captured in the calendar description; ✓ a minimum of three (3) of the ILO foci are reflected in the course learning outcomes; and, ✓ total 3 academic credits.
++ - Course Acronym and Number ENGL 1100 Criteria For a course to qualify as meeting this ILO it must include all of the following: ✓ the intent of the ILO is captured in the calendar description; ✓ a minimum of three (3) of the ILO foci are reflected in the course learning outcomes; and, ✓ total 3 academic credits.
 Instructions for applying for ILO designation Using the tool provided, check the boxes that correspond with the focus of the course learning outcomes for your course.
 The review of the course submissions will consider: a) the completed tool and the course proposal; and, b) will examine for evidence of a substantive match between the ILO and course foci.
 If fewer than three foci are checked for an ILO, you must provide a rationale.

 Foci of ILO Course Learning Outcome Technical: Students use language and grammatical conventions that convey meaning with clarity.
-X , Cognitive: Students demonstrate how to articulate the complexities of an issue or idea from a variety of perspectives. х Affective: Students listen and respond with empathy to others' subjective worldviewsi in order to build respectful relationships and improve knowledge generation.
-Theoretical: Students recognize and use relevant rhetorical, visual, numerical, aesthetic and/or technical theories.
-X Scholarly: Students articulate the characteristics of academic and non-academic sources; demonstrate accuracy and integrity using appropriate citation styles; compose and synthesize ideas using appropriate disciplinary conventions. × Comprehension: Students demonstrate comprehension and fluency through regular and sustained communicative practice (such as through reading, witnessing and/or listening). × Composition: Students engage in regular and sustained practice in composing and presenting articulate ideas.
-X Ethical: Students adopt ethical communication strategies.
+X Cognitive: Students demonstrate how to articulate the complexities of an issue or idea from a variety of perspectives. x Educational Objectives / Outcomes Affective: Students listen and respond with empathy to others' subjective worldviewsi in order to build respectful relationships and improve knowledge Upon successful completion of the course, the student will demonstrate the ability to: 1.
+Illustrate the relation between style and the rhetorical situation of scholarly writing. generation.
+Theoretical: Students recognize and use relevant rhetorical, visual, 2.
+Use various research methods to find secondary sources. numerical, aesthetic and/or technical theories. x 3.
+Use appropriate scholarly strategies to incorporate secondary sources into written work.
+Scholarly: Students articulate the characteristics of academic and non- 4.
+Compose in the sub-genres of scholarly writing, e.g., summary, critical summary, research proposal. academic sources; demonstrate accuracy and integrity using appropriate citation styles; compose and synthesize ideas using appropriate disciplinary conventions. x 5.
+Write with proficiency at a university-level, grammatical style.
+Comprehension: Students demonstrate comprehension and fluency through regular and sustained communicative practice (such as through reading, witnessing and/or listening). x Composition: Students engage in regular and sustained practice in composing and presenting articulate ideas. x Ethical: Students adopt ethical communication strategies.
 Respond with integrity to ethically challenging communicative contexts (for example, recognize when it is inappropriate or harmful to share information, knowledge, ideas, or materials that may not belong to you and respond accordingly; critically analyse the role of power in shaping communication processes; and/or, recognize when it would be harmful or oppressive not to communicate information, knowledge, ideas or materials and respond accordingly).